GiganticPlayground/azfetchbro/_infrastructure_demo/README.md

 4. Review (and optionally edit) `terraform.tfvars` to set:
    - `resource_group_name`, `location`, `key_vault_name`
    - a `secrets` map for demo secrets (or keep in the secrets file)
-5. Initialize Terraform: `terraform init`.
+5. Initialize Terraform: `terraform init`. (should ne beeded only on your first run)
 6. Plan using the helper (auto-detects `terraform.secrets.tfvars` if present): `./x-plan.sh`.
 7. Apply the saved plan: `./x-apply.sh`.
 8. When done, destroy the demo resources: `./x-destroy.sh`.